SpreadsheetArena: Decomposing Preference in LLM Generation of Spreadsheet Workbooks: Results and Analysis

 To complement our analysis in \S\ref{subsec:decomp} which uses a programmatic feature set, we construct a \textbf{data-driven} failure taxonomy by investigating failure modes of losing candidates.
 Following \citep{deng2025swe}, we design a taxonomy of tags to support characterization of losing candidate outputs, and subsequently calibrate an LLM judge to apply it to all decisive arena battles.
 Unlike \citet{deng2025swe}'s error taxonomy that assumes a single ``primary'' failure mode in candidate solutions, however, our categories are explicitly co-occurring diagnostic tags that assume a single losing spreadsheet may exhibit multiple failure modes.

 To validate the LLM categorization judge, 5 expert spreadsheet annotators independently labeled a stratified sample of 50 dispreferred spreadsheets, identifying the single most significant failure bucket out of the given taxonomy.
 The LLM judge's tag set contained the expert-designated primary failure mode in 78\% of cases, indicating strong human alignment with automated review.

-\paragraph{Category Discovery. } We follow BERTopic \citep{grootendorst2022bertopicneuraltopicmodeling} to design a data-driven discovery pipeline to surface natural failure patterns from the arena corpus.
-We first generate open-ended failure rationales for a sample of 260 decisive battles (stratified across prompt category, losing model, and prompt complexity).
-For each battle, the \texttt{gpt-5-mini} judge receives JSON representations of both candidate spreadsheets along with the prompt text and winner designation, and produces a structured assessment of the losing spreadsheet's shortcomings.

-We then embed these rationales using OpenAI's \texttt{text-embedding-3-small} model, reduce dimensionality with UMAP (5 components), and cluster via HDBSCAN with a minimum cluster size of 10.
-Central rationales from each cluster are fed to GPT-5 to generate descriptive category names and definitions.
-This pipeline yields 9 natural clusters, which we use as a starting point for the final hand-curated taxonomy of 7 buckets.
+See Appendix~\ref{appx:failure-modes} for methodological details.

 \paragraph{Bucket Definitions.} Each losing spreadsheet is tagged with all categories that contributed to the loss.
 On average, each losing spreadsheet receives $3.49$ tags, reflecting that spreadsheet failures are typically multi-factorial. *In practice, very few spreadsheets were deemed ``Unjudgeable'' and we merge the label into ``Non-functional.'' \begin{description}[leftmargin=0.9cm, labelsep=0.4em, itemsep=0.2ex, parsep=0pt]